jctophefabre/i18n_omatic/README.md

 ### Prepare configuration for translations

-Once the strings to translate are marked, you have to create an empty YAML file for each language you want to translate strings into and name it with the "language_country" code (e.g. fr_FR.yaml for France, es_ES.yaml for Spain, ...).
-For Flutter applications, these files must be located in the `assets/i18nomatic` directory and added in the corresponding section in the pubspec.yaml configuration file.
+Once the strings to translate are marked, you have to edit the pubspec.yaml configuration file of your Flutter application and add an asset file for each translation language.
+These files are located in the `assets/i18nomatic` directory and named with the "language_country" code (e.g. fr_FR.yaml for France, es_ES.yaml for Spain, ...).
+They will be created and updated using the update tool (see [below](#automatically-build-translation-tables))

-Example below is the pubspec.yaml section for french and spanish languages, once the files have been effectively created:
+Example of the pubspec.yaml section for french and spanish languages:
 ```yaml
 flutter:
   assets: